Hammock (band): Formation and first releases

-Hammock was formed in Nashville, Tennessee by Marc Byrd and Andrew Thompson, both former members of the alternative rock band Common Children.
+Hammock was formed in Nashville, Tennessee, by Marc Byrd and Andrew Thompson, both former members of the alternative rock band Common Children.
 After the band split in 2001, the pair continued to write, record, and produce together in their free time.
 Byrd was a songwriter for EMI Records, a job which he disliked and left him feeling burned out creatively.
 He started to visit Thompson at his house, where they started "messing around" with ambient music that they had wanted to produce for some time at his basement studio named Studio 37.
 The style of music was similar to the music the pair were listening to for pleasure, and "so far removed" from what they were used to working on which provided a refreshing and new direction.
 Byrd said: "We didn't really see it turning into anything other than just good musical therapy."
 Before long the pair had recorded between 20 and 40 tracks from these informal sessions which prompted them to release the material, thinking others might enjoy the music.
+The band acquired its name when Byrd was hosting a party at his house, and told his friends that he and Thompson were stuck for names.
+A friend noticed his hammock in the garden and suggested it, which stuck.
+Byrd said: I didn't think of hammock, like the lazy beach.
+I thought of it more like, looking at the stars."

 In March 2005, music written and recorded from these initial sessions over a two-and-a-half year period was released on Hammock's debut album, Kenotic.
 The record was written and recorded intermittently across a two-and-a-half year period, and self-released by the band.
 The enthusiastic response to the album took them by surprise.
 This was followed by the EP Stranded Under Endless Sky four months later.
 The band published their website with quotes, poems, and external links to content that they thought fit with their music.
 At the end of 2005, the webzine Somewhere Cold voted Hammock Artist of the Year on their 2005 Somewhere Cold Awards Hall of Fame list.

-Hammock's debut live performance was at Chuck Dodson's Gallery@404B in Hot Springs, Arkansas on August 3, 2007, at the after-party of an event to honor the Icelandic artistic duo Jónsi & Alex.
+Hammock's debut live performance was at Chuck Dodson's Gallery@404B in Hot Springs, Arkansas, on August 3, 2007, at the after-party of an event to honor the Icelandic artistic duo Jónsi & Alex.
 The band wrote all new music purposely for the gig, and used loop pedals so the two could perform alone.
 The material was the basis of their third studio album Maybe They Will Sing for Us Tomorrow, named after a piece of art by Jónsi & Alex who agreed to produce the cover art for it.
 The album was recorded live in its entirety, save for a few overdubs.
 In 2008, Hammock performed at the Wordless Music Series in New York City with fellow ambient duo Stars of the Lid.